-COMSC-10L Computer Literacy
+COMSC-10L Computer Literacy 3.0 units Transferable to CSU/UC

 Introduction to the computer and its applications.
 A survey of the history of computers, hardware, software, social aspects, and problem-solving techniques.
 Hands-on microcomputer object oriented programming will be examined.
 (L)